-Designed by Austrian firm Coop Himmelb(l)au, this multifunctional center is a marvel of Solar passive design and features a south-facing facade covered with thin-film photovoltaics that help to reduce its energy use.
-With a 1300 seat concert hall, auditoriums, public courtyards and sustainable design features, Denmark has a wonderful new addition to its cultural scene.
+Designed by Austrian firm Coop Himmelb(l)au, this multifunctional center is a marvel of Solar passive design and features a south-facing facade covered with thin-film photovoltaics that helps to reduce its energy use.
+With a 1300 seat concert hall, auditoriums, public courtyards, and sustainable design features, Denmark have a wonderful new addition to its cultural scene.

 The foyer serves as a meeting place for students, artists, teachers, and visitors.
 Five stories high with stairs, observation balconies, and large windows with views of the fjord, it is a lively, dynamic space that can be used for a wide variety of activities.